-All those headed to the women's march, raise your hand
+All those headed to the Women's March, raise your hand

 There was David, who said he wanted to send the message that whoever is in power needed to be held accountable.

-When the plane landed at Ronald Reagan airport, someone in the back yelled '"Go girls."
+When the plane landed at Reagan National Airport, someone in the back yelled, '"Go girls."
 The women cheered and clapped and streamed out.